 Treasury shares are accounted for under the cost method and included as a component of shareholders' equity.
-During the three and six months ended December 31, 2011, we repurchased 3,835,772 and 6,910,604 of our ordinary shares for a total cost of \$118,557 and \$209,645, respectively, inclusive of transaction costs, in connection with our publicly announced share repurchase programs.
+During the nine months ended March 31, 2012, we repurchased 6,910,604 of our ordinary shares for a total cost of \$209,645, inclusive of transaction costs, in connection with our publicly announced share repurchase programs.
+We did not repurchase any shares during the three months ended March 31, 2012.